FTSE100 Stock Index

 Strategy to Trading FTSE100 Index

-FTSE100 Index represents the relative trend movement of the top 100 stocks in UK.
-In general the share value of top 100 firms will keep heading upward, hence this stock index will also over time keep heading upward.
+FTSE100 Stock Index represents the relative trend movement of the top 100 stocks in UK.
+In general the share value of top 100 firms will keep moving upward, hence this stock index also will over time keep heading upward.
 Should a company not meet the required growth targets, the company will be removed from the and replaced with another company that has better growth prospects.

-As a trader wanting to trade this Stock Index, the general market direction at any given time will be more bullish than bearish.
-This is because as long as the 100 firms being tracked are doing good business, then their share value will keep going up, & therefore this stock index will also keep heading in an upward trend.
+As a trader wanting to trade this Index, the general market direction at any given time will be more bullish than bearish.
+This is because as long as the 100 corporations being tracked are doing good business, then their share value will keep going up, & therefore this index will also keep heading in an upward trend.

 As a trader you want to be biased & keep buying as the index moves upward.
 When UK economy is doing well (most of the times it is doing well) this upward trend is more than likely to be ruling.
 A good stock index trade strategy would be to keep buying the dips.

-During economic slow-down & recession times, firms begin to report lower profits & lower growth prospect.
-It is because of this reason that investors begin to sell stocks of companies that are reporting lower profits & hence Indices tracking these specified stocks will also begin to move downward.
+During economic slow-down & recession times, firms start to report lower profits & lower growth prospect.
+It is because of this reason that investors start to sell stocks of companies that are reporting lower profits & hence Indices tracking these specified stocks will also start to move downward.

-Therefore, during these times trends are likely to be moving downward & you as a trader should also adjust your strategy accordingly to suit the prevailing downwards trends of the stock index that you are trading.
+Therefore, during these times, market trends are likely to be moving downward & you as a trader should also adjust your strategy accordingly to suit the prevailing downwards trends of the stock index that you're trading.

 Contracts & Specs